-You wish to run your own business in Denmark, and you have an innovative business idea that can contribute to economic growth and create new jobs in Denmark.
+You wish to run or continue to run your own business in Denmark or to conduct business through a Danish branch of a foreign self-employed business, and you have an innovative business idea that can contribute to economic growth and create new jobs in Denmark.

 Normal processing time

 Start-up Denmark is a scheme for foreign entrepreneurs giving you the opportunity to be granted a Danish residence permit in order to establish and run an innovative growth company.

 The scheme also gives you the opportunity to continue running a self-employment business in Denmark which has already been established while you resided in Denmark on different grounds for residence.

 Finally, you can also be granted a residence permit based on the scheme for the purpose of conducting business in Denmark through a Danish branch of a foreign self-employment business.